wessholders/portfolio/HTML/Stream Gauge/README.md

 ## How it Works

 1.  **Data Fetching:** On page load, a `fetch` request is sent to the NOAA NWPS API for the specified gauge.
 2.  **Data Processing:** The JSON response is parsed, and the data is filtered to include only valid readings from the past 24 hours.
-A thinning algorithm is applied to reduce data density for a cleaner visual.
 3.  **Chart Rendering:** The processed data is passed to Chart.js, which renders a responsive line chart on the HTML `<canvas>` element.

 ---